yxj17173/DELTA/README.md

 There are two ways to use this program.

 ## Method 1: the simple syntax
-One of the following scripts.
+One of the following scripts:
 ```
 HSA <TreeS file path> <TreeT file path> <Cost file path> <g>
 HSA <TreeS file path> <TreeT file path> <Cost file path> <l> <n>